 All intercompany balances and transactions, including unrealised profits deriving from transactions between consolidated companies, are eliminated.
 Unrealised losses are eliminated, except when a loss represents an impairment indicator and as such to be recognised in the Income Statement.

 The financial statements of the subsidiaries are drawn up using the currency of the primary economic environment in which they operate (“functional currency").
 The Consolidated Financial Statements are presented in Euro, the functional currency of the Holding Company and hence the currency of presentation of the Consolidated Financial Statements of the Sogefi Group.

 The procedures for translation of the financial statements expressed in foreign currency other than the Euro are the following:

 - the items of the Consolidated Statement of Financial Position are translated into Euro at the year-end exchange rates, taking account of any exchange risk hedging transactions;

 - the Consolidated Income Statement items are translated into Euro using the year’s average exchange rates;

 - differences arising on translation of opening equity at year-end exchange rates are booked to the translation reserve, together with any difference between the income statement and the statement of financial position result;

 - whenever a subsidiary with a different functional currency from the Euro is disposed of, any exchange differences included in equity are charged to the Income Statement;

-- dividends paid by subsidiaries with a different functional currency from Euro are translated into Euro using the previous year’s average exchange rate in the subsidiary that paid the dividend and at the current exchange rate in the subsidiary that received the dividend; the exchange differences are charged in the currency translation reserve.
+- dividends paid by entities with functional currencies other than the Euro are converted at the average exchange rate of the previous year for the entity that pays the dividend and at the current exchange rate for the entity that receives the dividend; exchange differences between the two amounts are booked to the translation reserve.